cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 ### User Stop Form Phase

-The User Stop Form Phase is where the Form checks whether the user wants to exit the form.
+The User Stop Form Phase is when the Form checks whether the user wants to exit the form.
 You can modify this phase by overriding the `def check_exit_intent(self)` method.

 ### User Confirmation Phase

-The User Confirmation Phase is where the Form asks for confirmation of the information provided by the user if `ask_confirm` is set to true.
+The User Confirmation Phase is when the Form asks the user to confirm the provided information, if `ask_confirm` is set to true.
 You can modify this phase by overriding the `def confirm(self)` method.

 ### Updating Phase

-The Updating Phase is where the Form performs the Extraction Phase, Sanitization Phase and Validation Phase.
+The Updating Phase is when the Form performs the Extraction Phase, Sanitization Phase and Validation Phase.
 You can modify this phase by overriding the `def update(self)` method.

 #### Extraction Phase

-The Extraction Phase is where the Form extracts all possibile information from the user's prompt.
+The Extraction Phase is when the Form extracts all possible information from the user's prompt.
 You can modify this phase by overriding the `def extract(self)` method.

 #### Sanitization Phase

-The Sanitization Phase is where the information is sanitized to remove unwanted values (null, None, '', ' ', etc...).
+The Sanitization Phase is when the information is sanitized to remove unwanted values (null, None, '', ' ', etc...).
 You can modify this phase by overriding the `def sanitize(self, model)`method.

 #### Validation Phase

-The Validation Phase is where the Form attempts to construct the model, allowing Pydantic to use the implemented validators and check each field.
-You can modify this phase by overriding the `def valdiate(self, model)` method.
+The Validation Phase is when the Form attempts to construct the model, allowing Pydantic to use the implemented validators and check each field.
+You can modify this phase by overriding the `def validate(self, model)` method.

 ### Visualization Phase

-The Visualization Phase is where the Form displays a message to the user, showing the model's status.
+The Visualization Phase is when the Form shows the model's status to the user by displaying a message.

 By default the cat displays the forms like so ![display form](../../assets/img/technical/forms/how_is_display.png)